Practical resources forPolymer Clay Makers

 Read the build

-Hand-built two-color flower applique looks deliberate when the petal layer, contrasting center disc, and tiny accent dot are built in scale relationships.
+Hand-built two-color flower applique for buttons, pendants, and earrings looks deliberate when the petal layer, contrasting center disc, and tiny accent dot are built in scale relationships.
 This guide covers petal cutter sizing, center disc proportions, and how to seat the parts without flattening the petals.

 Read the build